nuxt/website-v2/content/en/api/pages-fetch.md

 <div class="Alert Alert--green">

-Nuxt will intelligently detect what data you mutated inside `fetch` and will optimise the JSON included in the returned HTML.
+Nuxt will intelligently detect what data you mutated inside `fetch` and will optimize the JSON included in the returned HTML.

 </div>